 Whether walking to class, exercising after school, or quietly enjoying music while finishing homework, a pair of good headphones is a must for students today (especially high school or college-age ones).
 Luckily, there are options for any budget and need.

 My personal favorite go-to wireless earbuds are from Jaybird Sport.
 They are excellent whether I’m watching Netflix, listening to music while I write, or running a few miles before starting my day.
-They hold up to serious abuse (and are even water-resistant), making them a great choice for older student/athletes or those who don’t always take the best care of their belongings.
-The Freedom 2 style is only $99 right now, too.
+They hold up to serious abuse (and many styles are even 100% waterproof), making them a great choice for older student/athletes or those who don’t always take the best care of their belongings.

-Their BTS sale prices were listed beginning on June 24, so you can expect the prices to drop even further throughout July and August.
+Their BTS sale prices were first listed a few weeks ago, so you can expect the prices to drop even further throughout August.
 If you purchase an item and the price drops within two weeks, bring your receipt back to Staples for a price adjustment.
 Find a cheaper advertised price elsewhere?
 Staples will not only match it, they’ll give you an extra 10% off!

 Barnes and Noble

-I can remember it like it was yesterday.
-Going to my first round of college courses each semester, learning which textbooks I needed, then trying to be as cheap as possible in buying them.
+I can remember it like it was yesterday–Going to my first round of college courses each semester, learning which textbooks I needed, then trying to be as cheap as possible in buying them.
 I always ended up at the school bookstore for the last few and dreaded buying new books in plastic wrap because the ones I always seemed to need were $150 or more.
-Luckily, Barnes and Noble is kind enough to offer a wide variety of used textbooks that are discounted up to 90% off.

 This is less of a sale or promotion and more of a hack.
 When I was in college, though, I easily spent upwards of $500 a semester on books–which killed my budget each time.
 Luckily, there were a few ways to get my hands on the materials I needed without buying the books new.
 One of those, was buying secondhand outside of the school’s bookstore.